marinapapa/HoPE-model/README.md

-# *The HoPE model*
+# *The HoPE (Homing Pigeons Escape) model*
-*Homing Pigeons Escape*

-A agent-based model of flocking under predation, adjusted to the collective motion and collective escape of pigeons.
-Individuals are moving around in a 2-dimensional periodic space.
+An two-dimensional agent-based model of flocking under predation, adjusted to the collective motion and collective escape of pigeons.

 ## Prerequisites
-* Operating system: Windows.
+* Operating system: Windows 10.
 * Graphic card with support for OpenGL 4.4 or later.

 # The model

-## _The framework_
+## _Framework_

-This model is based on self-organization.
-Agent interact with their surrounding neighbors based on the rules of attraction, alignment and avoidance.
-Pigeon-agents flock together and avoid a mobile predator.
+This model is based on self-organization and includes pigeons-like and predator-like agents.
+Agents interact with their surrounding neighbors based on the rules of attraction, alignment and avoidance.
+Pigeon-agents (prey) flock together and avoid the predator.
 Predator-agents chase and attack pigeon-agents.
-Cathes of prey (pigeon-agents) are not modelled.
+Cathes of prey are not modelled.

 ## _Parameters_
-All user-defined parameters are parsed by combining a series of .json files: *config.json* (simulation parameters),  *pigeon_dev.json* (prey parameters, here adjusted to pigeons) and *predator.json* (predators parameters).
-Distance is measured in meters [m], time in seconds [s] and angles in degrees [deg].ment...
+All user-defined parameters are parsed by combining a series of .json files: *config.json* (simulation parameters),  *pigeon.json* (prey parameters, here adjusted to pigeons) and *predator.json* (predator parameters).
+Distance is measured in meters [m], time in seconds [s] and angles in degrees [deg].

 ## _Individual Actions_

 Actions are the basic elements controlling the movement of each agent in the simulations.
 Each action represents a steering (pseudo) force that acts on each agent.
 The weighted sum of all actions change the direction of motion (heading) and the speed of individuals.
 Each action has each own user-defined parameters.
-Multiple actions are combined to create states.
+Multiple actions are combined to create *states*.
 The majority of actions control the interactions between agents (coordination between pigeon-agents, escape actions of pigeons-agents from the predator-agents, and hunting actions of the predator-agents towards pigeon-agents).
 The model is based mainly on **topological** interactions.

 Default pigeon-agents actions:
 * Avoid actions: